 Her current focus is livecoded performances and abstract digital installations.
 For both, she makes use of image processing tools new and old, from the Jones frame buffer to a time-based SVG framework she developed herself.

 Sarah is an alumna of the School for Poetic Computation, Recurse Center, Brown University, and NYU Tandon School of Engineering.
-She has taken part in group shows at Sonar+D, Westbeth, Day for Night, and Flux Factory.
+In addition to a solo exhibition as part of Wallplay's On Canal series, she has taken part in group shows at Sonar+D, Westbeth, Day for Night, Flux Factory, and Denver Supernova.